Answering the Interview Question – How Did You Handle a Difficult Situation at Work?

 Answering interview questions where you are required to talk about a difficult situation can be daunting.
-However, it’s important that you talk honestly about your experience of handling difficult situations at work and use real-life examples.
-Remember, difficult situations occur in every workplace – interviewers will want to understand how you have dealt with difficult situations previously so that they can assess how you may react to situations in your potential new role.
+However, it’s important that you talk honestly about your experience and use real-life examples.
+Remember, difficult situations occur in every workplace – interviewers will want to understand how you have dealt with the circumstances previously so they can assess how you may react to situations in your potential new role.
 How you answer the question will also give them an insight into the process you followed, how you react to the unexpected, how resilient you are, and how you communicate.

 Here are some examples of common difficult situations in the workplace: